Learning Outcomes

 - The distinction between direct (general), incidental, and consequential damages.

-- The requirements for recovering consequential damages.
+- The requirements for recovering consequential damages, including foreseeability and reasonable certainty.

 Test Your Knowledge